fabogit/arch-install/after-install.md

 ╰─`chsh -l`

-change default shell to zsh for root
+change default shell to zsh for root (or leave it default to `/bin/bash`)

 ╰─`sudo chsh -s /bin/zsh`